Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports to to treat POME through a POME pond management program.
+The company also reports treating POME by a pond system, and states that all treated POME is used for land application rather than being discharged to waterways.

 • Y